johndpope/elasticfeeds/README.md

 ## Description

-Few years ago, I started to work on [FormShare](https://github.com/qlands/FormShare), a platform built with Python and Pyramid that has Social Media features, and I had to get my hands into handling activity feeds.
+Few years ago I started to work on [FormShare](https://github.com/qlands/FormShare), a platform built with Python and Pyramid that has Social Media features, and I had to get my hands into handling activity feeds.
 After searching the Internet for possible Python frameworks, I realized that those well maintained like [Django Activity Stream](https://django-activity-stream.readthedocs.io/en/latest/index.html)  or [Stream Framework](https://github.com/tschellenbach/Stream-Framework) were very oriented to Django (which I hate).
 Furthermore, both frameworks use asynchronous tasks to perform “fan-out on write” operations which I think is an overkill if you consider a user like @katyperry with 107,805,373 followers.

 Later, I encounter a post in Stack Overflow on "[Creating a SOLR index for activity stream or news feed](https://stackoverflow.com/questions/44468264/creating-a-solr-index-for-activity-stream-or-newsfeed#comment91900926_44468264)" which attached a presentation on "[A news feed with ElasticSearch](http://www.quentinsuire.com/presentations/a-news-feed-with-elasticsearch)".
-The authors explain how to use [Elasticsearch](<https://www.elastic.co/products/elasticsearch)  to create “fan-out on read” by “Storing atomic news and compose a news feed at the query time”.
+The authors explain how to use [Elasticsearch](https://www.elastic.co/products/elasticsearch) to create “fan-out on read” by “Storing atomic news and compose a news feed at the query time”.

 After some trial and error, I managed to have feeds in Elasticsearch and perform fan-out on reads.
 Elasticsearch is incredible fast even with aggregation operations.
 The presentation on Elasticsearch talks about 40 milliseconds with 140 million of feeds with a 3 nodes.
 Elasticsearch is scalable which helps if you want to start small e.g., 1 node and progressively add more on demand.